 Limited Submissions and Internal Competitions

-A list of grant programs for which we have had internal competitions appears on the Internal Competitions page.
 Many of the programs listed there will be reissued annually.
 Please be aware that these programs do not comprise a comprehensive list of limited submission programs, and that funding agencies continually add new limited submission programs.
-Anyone who wishes to apply for a program which specifies a limit on the number of applications or requires institutional ranking must contact SPA as soon as possible.
-If a limited submission/internal competition notice has not yet been issued, SPA will review the guidelines and initiate the process for selecting the Southern Miss candidate(s) in a timely and equitable manner.
+Anyone who wishes to apply for a program which specifies a limit on the number of applications, or requires institutional ranking, must contact ORA as soon as possible.
+If a limited submission/internal competition notice has not yet been issued, ORA will review the guidelines and initiate the process for selecting the Southern Miss candidate(s) in a timely and equitable manner.

 |** Compliance with the specific instructions given for each internal competition supports the equity of the review process by providing the reviewers with consistent information and formatting from all applicants.
 Applicants who do not follow the instructions may jeopardize the review of their application.|

-Because each program has unique requirements and timelines, SPA must adapt instructions to accommodate each competition.
-Please be sure to follow the directions issued by SPA explicitly.
+Because each program has unique requirements and timelines, ORA must adapt instructions to accommodate each competition.
+Please be sure to follow the directions issued by ORA explicitly.
 In general the process is as follows:

 Receive solicitations with submission limitations.